-- Immune system impairment – Viruses that damage the body’s immune system, such as human T-lymphotropic virus (HTLV) and human immunodeficiency virus (HIV), are sometimes associated with multiple myeloma.
+- Immune system impairment.
+Viruses that damage the body’s immune system, such as human T-lymphotropic virus (HTLV) and human immunodeficiency virus (HIV), are sometimes associated with multiple myeloma.

 Multiple myeloma treatment at Moffitt Cancer Center

-The Malignant Hematology Program at Moffitt Cancer Center is dedicated to the research and treatment of all forms of hematologic cancer, including multiple myeloma.
-Our experienced physicians are available to provide advice and guidance to those who may be at risk, share prevention strategies and educate patients about symptoms.
-If a diagnosis is confirmed, Moffitt offers some of the most advanced treatment options and clinical trials in a single, convenient location.
+Our Malignant Hematology Program is dedicated to the prevention, diagnosis and treatment of all forms of hematologic cancer, including multiple myeloma.
+The experienced physicians on our multispecialty team are available to provide advice and guidance to those who may be at risk, share prevention strategies and educate patients about symptoms.
+For those who are diagnosed with multiple myeloma, Moffitt offers some of the most advanced treatment options available, including a robust portfolio of clinical trials, all in a single, convenient location.

 If you would like to discuss your multiple myeloma risk profile with a specialist at Moffitt Cancer Center, you can request an appointment by calling 1-888-663-3488 or completing a new patient registration form online.
 As Florida’s top cancer hospital, Moffitt is changing the model, and we provide every new patient with rapid access to a cancer expert as soon as possible.
 A referral is not required.